officialMECH/bs-analysis/README.md

 # Beat Saber Map Analysis

-This is a web application which provides a comprehensive interface for statistical analysis of Beat Saber maps.
+This is a web application that provides a comprehensive interface for statistical analysis of Beat Saber maps.

 ## Getting Started

-A live deployment and related documentation will be available soon™.
+Documentation will be available soon™.

 The OST/DLC dataset will be added following the next content update for Beat Saber, and will be natively accessible from within the application by default.